AqingCyan/vite-plugin-env-transformer/README.md

 # vite-plugin-env-transform-module

 This is a vite plugin.
-It parses the configuration from your.env file into an object and allows you to import it as an ES module in your code.
+It parses the configuration from your `.env` file into an object and allows you to import it as an ES module in your code.

 English | [简体中文](./README.zh-CN.md)